-- Measure at issue: Section 211 of the US Omnibus Appropriations Act of 1988, prohibiting those having an interest in trademarks/ trade names related to certain goods confiscated by the Cuban Government from registering/renewing such trademarks/names without the original owner's consent. - IP at issue: Trademarks or trade names related to such confiscated goods.
+- Measure at issue: Section 211 of the US Omnibus Appropriations Act of 1998, prohibiting those having an interest in trademarks/ trade names related to certain businesses or assets confiscated by the Cuban Government from registering/renewing such trademarks/names without the original owner's consent. - IP at issue: Trademarks or trade names related to such confiscated goods.